PixMusicaX/PiXMusicaX/README.md

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: Did you know that the first YouTuve video was that of a zoo?
+- ⚡ Fun fact: Did you know that the first YouTube video was that of a zoo?
 <!--
 comment syntax
 -->